yext/search-core/docs/answers-core.verticalsearchrequest.autocompletesessionid.md

 ## VerticalSearchRequest.autocompleteSessionId property

-Used to track related autocomplete and query search for the purpose of search term aggregation.
+Used to track related autocomplete and search requests for the purpose of search term aggregation.

 <b>Signature:</b>

 ```typescript
 autocompleteSessionId?: string;
 ```

+## Remarks

+The number of searches may be impacted due to usage of autocomplete.
+This id allows for better analytics as it helps group multiple autocomplete requests and link them with a final search term.